krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - strict ordering of messages
 - require the __message group ID__ and __message deduplication ID__ parameters to be added to messages.
 - The message group ID: is a tag that indicates that a message belongs to a certain group.
+  - In a FIFO queue, messages are **ordered **within the same Message Group ID.
+  - All messages with the same group ID are delivered in the exact order they were sent.
 - The deduplication ID is used for deduplication of messages within a specific interval.
 - Make sure that the name of the FIFO (First-In-First-Out) queue ends with the __.fifo suffix__
 - You __can't convert an existing standard queue into a FIFO queue__.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.